Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 If we consider the size of the island, one of the biggest in this area of the Aegean, it’s not hard to guess that there are not just a few but many beaches worth seeing on the island.

 Some of them are organized, while others are secluded, intimate, and solitary.
-In any case, these are the beaches I suggest checking out when visiting Lesbos.
-For that reason, we suggest you rent a car and explore the coastline to find the right shore for you and your travel party according to your needs.
+In any case, these are the beaches I recommend visiting when visiting Lesbos.

 Petra Beach